12 Cool Things You Can Do With Apple TV

 Download it here.

-You'll need to make sure you have an HBO GO account or ESPN subscription.
+First, you'll want to make sure your Apple TV software is up to date, which you can check by going to Settings > General > Update Software on your Apple TV.
+You'll then need to make sure you have an HBO GO account or ESPN subscription.
 Just sign in with your cable provider's credentials.

+There's currently no Jailbreak for the third-generation Apple TV.
+But if you have a first or second generation Apple TV, it's worth it.
+In fact, second-generation Apple TVs are selling for more than double the price of a brand new third generation Apple TV because of this.

+A jailbroken Apple TV will let you run other kinds of apps and streaming services that aren't normally allowed by Apple.

 PlexConnect lets you stream any multimedia file format to your television.
 There's also an iPhone and iPad app for greater functionality.
 Think of it as AirPlay without restrictions.
 Setup time is quick, and you can follow these directions over at Github.